-Students will be able to: Students will know: The elements and principles of art and design, as they Use multiple approaches to begin creative endeavors. are applied to the specific media or subject being Demonstrate an understanding of the elements and studied. principles of art as it applies to design and the creative The elements of line, value, form, size, shape, and color; process. as they refer to composition.
-Create works of art which demonstrate a variety of The principles of balance, focal point, harmony, rhythm, compositional techniques. contrast, and movement; as they refer to composition.
-Evaluate, analyze, and interpret works of art from a Critique as an important aspect to reflection on the art variety of time periods and cultures, using their own making process, content, and finished project. thoughts and feelings.
-Identify and explain the success of the elements and Artists use sketchbooks to record ideas, practice techniques, study subjects, experiment, and respond to principles of art and design within a composition. artwork.
+Students will know:

+The elements and principles of art and design, as they are applied to the specific media or subject being studied.

+The elements of line, value, form, size, shape, and color; as they refer to composition.

+The principles of balance, focal point, harmony, rhythm, contrast, and movement; as they refer to composition.
+Critique as an important aspect to reflection on the art making process, content, and finished project.

+Artists use sketchbooks to record ideas, practice techniques, study subjects, experiment, and respond to artwork.

-With a growth mindset, failure is an important part of success.
+With a growth mindset, failure is an important part of success